rustwasm/rfcs/text/000-wasm-bindgen-trait-method-inheritance.md

 There are two possible alternatives: inherent impl and `Deref`.

 First, let's discuss inherent impls.
-Rather than using traits, it can instead use inherent impls on every type in the class inheritance hierarchy.
+Rather than using traits, it can instead generate inherent impls on every type in the class inheritance hierarchy.

 As an example, the WebIDL generator could generate this code for the `EventTarget` and `Node` types: